ropensci-review-tools/srr/README.md

 Individual standards may be moved to, and addressed in, any location including the directories `R/`, `src/`, or `tests/`.
-The [`roxygen2` roclet](https://roxygen2.r-lib.org) associated with this package is able to parse the various `@rssr` tags in all of these locations.
+The [`roxygen2` roclet](https://roxygen2.r-lib.org) associated with this package is able to parse the various `@rrrstats` tags in all of these locations.